Statement by Greg Bellerby, Chair of the Jack and Doris Shadbolt Foundation

 The VIVA Awards recipients exemplify the strength and quality of the work being done by artists in our community.
 Their determination to continue to make engaging and thought-provoking works of visual art are an inspiration to us all.
 The VIVA Awards continue the legacy of Jack and Doris Shadbolt whose foundation has been celebrating the achievements of British Columbia artists since 1988.

 Also through the generosity of the Estate of Abraham Rogatnick, the Alvin Balkind Curator’s Prize celebrates the achievements of British Columbia curators, both independent and those working in institutions.
 The vision of Jack, Doris and Abraham in establishing these awards has had a positive impact on the art community and will for the foreseeable future.

+The trustees would also like to congratulate the Alvin Balkind Curator’s Prize recipient Daina Augaitis.
+The jury was Zoë Chan, Makiko Hara and Ian Wallace.
+Our thanks for their assistance in the selection process.
 This year we are awarding two VIVA awards.
-Next year our awards will include one VIVA Award and the Alvin Balkind Curator’s Prize.
+Next year there will be two VIVA Awards.
 We are looking forward to the award ceremony being an event open to the public.